StackStorm/st2-auth-backend-pam/README.md

 ### Configuration Example

-Please refer to the [standalone mode](http://docs.stackstorm.com/config/authentication.html#setup- standalone-mode) in the configuration section for authentication for basic setup concept.
+Please refer to the authentication section in the StackStorm [documentation](http://docs.stackstorm.com) for basic setup concept.
 The following is an example of the auth section in the StackStorm configuration file for the PAM backend.

 ```
 [auth]